kazzle101/PiStorms/README.md

 The permissions on the lock files get reset every time the pi is restarted

 I have tested with (working through the demo programs):
-.
-NXT Motor - Degrees, RunSeconds, ShowPos (angle), Motor Sync and PID test .
-NXT Touch sensor
+* NXT Motor - Degrees, RunSeconds, ShowPos (angle), Motor Sync and PID test
+* NXT Touch sensor
-.
-NXT Light sensor
+* NXT Light sensor
-.
-NXT Colour sensor
+* NXT Colour sensor
+* I have also tested those in programs/30-DataVisulization that do not use an external sensor.

-NXT Sound and NXT Ultrasonic don't appear to be supported.
-I don't have any EV3 parts, so cannot test those
+NXT Sound and NXT Ultrasonic don't appear to be supported, and I don't have any EV3 parts, so cannot test those

-I have also tested those in programs/30-DataVisulization that do not use an external sensor.

 ---